-No matter what, always give yourself and anyone who might’ve been in the car with you a once-over to check for injuries.
+No matter what, always check to ensure you and anyone who might have been in the car with you are safe and injury free.
 Even if you feel fine, you may need medical attention: things like whiplash and brain injuries often don’t display symptoms right away, and shock can dull pain.

 Call the police

-Tempers can flare at the scene of an accident, and not everyone you meet will be cooperative in these kinds of situations.
-So if the other driver refuses to give their information, what are you supposed to do?
-In addition to the above steps, follow these steps:
+Tempers can flare at the scene of an accident, and not everyone you meet will cooperate in these situations.
+So, if the other driver refuses to give their information after an accident, what are you supposed to do?
+In addition to steps above (checking for witnesses and taking photo to accurately capture the damage to your vehicle after getting to safety ), follow these steps:

 Even if the other driver is angry, don’t stoop to their level.
 Anything you say or do can be used against you, even if there aren’t any other witnesses.
 If the other driver becomes belligerent, stay in your car with the windows rolled up.